In 2023, just 21% of high school seniors met all four ACT benchmarks, while 43% failed to meet even one.

 In this article

-10 Ways to Focus and Get Best Score on ACT
+10 Ways To Focus and Get the Best Score on ACT

 The following are 10 mind maps you can follow to optimize your ACT preparation strategy, to secure a good score: